 Colorado grants the most Doctors degree research scholarships in Geological/Geophysical Engineering of all US states with 15 degrees being awarded last year.
 Students interested in Geological/Geophysical Engineering can expect approximately 17% percent of their classmates to be women and 83% percent of their classmates to be male.
 Most students graduating in this field earn a Bachelors degree.
 The average annual income for an undergraduate degree in Geological/Geophysical Engineering is $64,763.

-If you’re interested in studying Geological/Geophysical Engineering, then you should consider attending Colorado School of Mines!
-This school awards about 15 degrees at the Doctors degree research scholarship level in Geological/Geophysical Engineering per year.
+If you’re interested in studying Geological/Geophysical Engineering, then you should consider attending Missouri University of Science and Technology!
+This school awards about 4 degrees at the Doctors degree research scholarship level in Geological/Geophysical Engineering per year.

-Some top careers related to Geological/Geophysical Engineering, include Architectural and Engineering Managers and Mining and Geological Engineers, Including Mining Safety Engineers, both of which are in high demand.
+Some top careers related to Geological/Geophysical Engineering, include Engineers, All Other and Architectural and Engineering Managers, both of which are in high demand.
 Though there are higher paying jobs, like Architectural and Engineering Managers. the most available position for Geological/Geophysical Engineering majors is Engineering Teachers, Postsecondary.